wfurphy/creative-button-card-templates/README.md

 3. Open a browser and navigate to your Home Assistant dashboard.
 4. Click the three dots in the top right corner and choose `Edit Dashboard`.
 5. Click three dots again and choose `Raw Configuration Editor`.
-6. Put your curser on the very first line before any content that is there and hit return so the first line is now blank.
+6. Put your curser on the very first line before any content (usually `views:`) and hit return to move it down so the first line is now blank.
 7. On that blank first line, **paste** the copied text from `cbc.yml`.
 8. Click **Save** and close the raw configuration editor.

+## Updating

+### YAML Mode

+1. Open a terminal on your HA install.
+2. Navigate to where you installed Creative Button-Card Templates (eg. `/config/creative-button-card-templates/`)
+3. Run `git pull` to get the latest files OR download the source from the [latest release](releases/latest) and replace the entire contents of the folder (unless you have created your own templates in the `custom` folder, make sure you don't replace those).

+### Storage (UI) Mode

+1. a.
+Copy the contents of [`cbc.yml` from the latest release](https://github.com/wfurphy/creative-button-card-templates/releases/latest/download/cbc.yml)
+    OR
+   b.
+If you originally cloned this repository and/or created custom templates, follow steps 1-3 above and then run `bin/export` and copy the contents of the resulting `cbc.yml`.
+2. Open a browser and navigate to your Home Assistant dashboard.
+3. Click the three dots in the top right corner and choose `Edit Dashboard`.
+4. Click three dots again and choose `Raw Configuration Editor`.
+5. Highight all of the existing content of `button_card_templates:`.
+This will probably be from the first line to just above `views:`.
+6. Replace the highlighted text with the copied text.
+7. click **Save** and close the raw configuration editor.

 ## Using the Templates